10 Wild Super Bowl ATS & Over/Under Trends You Need to Know

 - Cowboys in Super Bowl 30 (- 13.5)

 The two pushes came in Super Bowl 34 (Rams over Titans) and Super Bowl 31 (Packers over Patriots).

-The Eagles added to this trend last year, winning Super Bowl 52 as an underdog.
+The Eagles added to this trend in 2018, winning Super Bowl 52 as an underdog.

 2) Underdogs Are Barking

 The four favorites to cover the spread in the last 16 Super Bowls include:

 - Patriots in Super Bowl 51